 Three times Abraham is said to have acted by faith.
 When called to a place he would inherit, he went.
 He made his home in the promised land, living as a stranger in tents.
 And when called to sacrifice Issac his son, he went.
 You could specify many more times in Abraham’s life when he acted by faith, but these three were significant for the author of Hebrews.
 Let’s camp out on the third one here for a moment.

-Abraham is 75 years old when he moved into Canaan and 100 when Issac is born.
-Some time later God calls on Abraham to take Issac to the region of Moriah and sacrifice Issac; to kill the promised heir.
+Abraham was 75 years old when he moved into Canaan and 100 when Issac was born.
+Sometime later, God called on Abraham to take Issac to the region of Moriah and sacrifice him; to kill the promised heir.
 The author here points out two responses that Abraham made to God’s call.

 First, he reasoned that God would be able to raise Isaac from the dead.
 He invested some thought in what he was being called to do.
 And he determined that God would still be able to fulfill his promise to Abraham, even if the one through whom that promise was to be fulfilled were to die.

 The other thing Abraham did was to take Issac to Moriah, build an altar, put Issac on it, and prepare to kill him.
 God stopped him before the sacrifice was made, but Abraham passed the test.
 He was faithful, trusting God even when everything in him probably cried out against it.

 Moses is also mentioned three times as acting by faith.
 He refused to identify as Egyptian royalty, opting instead to cast his lot with God’s people.
 He left Egypt, not fearing the king’s wrath.
 And he kept the Passover.
 The first and third of these events are clear from the Biblical account.
 But the second can be one of two events.